-Assumption Rationale Cardiovascular risk equations provide the best estimate of treatment benefit on cardiovascular outcomes Certain drug treatments may have benefits unrelated to weight loss achieved or changes in HbA1C.
+Assumption Rationale Cardiovascular risk equations provide the best estimate of treatment benefit on cardiovascular outcomes.
+Certain drug treatments may have benefits unrelated to weight loss achieved or changes in HbA1C.
 In the absence of strong evidence for the effects of medications on cardiovascular risk in patients with obesity and without diabetes mellitus, we did not include such a benefit.
 Should evidence emerge supporting additional benefits, the model can be updated to include these benefits.
 The potential benefits on cardiovascular outcomes of delays in diabetes mellitus onset from therapies that directly reduce A1C, beyond those associated with weight reduction, provided sufficient evidence exists, will be considered in the model.
-Patients continue to receive the intervention or lifestyle modification throughout the model time horizon Expert opinion suggests that since obesity is increasingly considered as a chronic metabolic disease requiring long-term management to affect outcomes, long-term treatment is required for most individuals.
+Patients continue to receive the treatment or lifestyle modification throughout the model time horizon.
+Expert opinion suggests that since obesity is increasingly considered to be a chronic metabolic disease that requires long-term management to affect outcomes, long-term drug treatment is required for most individuals.
 After stopping therapy, weight regain is common.
-Further, repeated fluctuations in body weight, i.e., "weight cycling," is associated with adverse health outcomes.
-Treatment discontinuation is included in the model prior to the first model cycle; longitudinal changes in the persistence and adherence to medications were not considered in the model Including the impact of poor long-term persistence requires the addition of several "discontinuation" health states, thereby increasing model complexity.
-Further, there is no information on the impact of short-term treatment on cardiovascular outcomes, especially after discontinuation of treatment.
-Proportion of actively treated hypertension is a function of BMI without a significant influence on the incremental cost- effectiveness ratio BMI significantly influences the proportion of patients in need of hypertension treatment.
-Assuming hypertension treatment effectively manages overall SBP, average SBP would be similar across the treatment strategies over the model time horizon.
-The cost of hypertension medication is small and is therefore unlikely to influence the incremental cost- effectiveness ratio.
-In patients with hypertension, blood pressure is equally well managed across all weight loss treatments Weight loss treatments may affect blood pressure differently.
-The impact of treatments on reducing the likelihood of needing treatment for hypertension was included in the model.
-For those who continued to require treatment for hypertension, we assumed that all patients would have similar outcomes related to hypertension treatment.
+Treatment discontinuation is included in the model prior to the first model cycle; longitudinal changes in the persistence and adherence to medications were not considered in the model.
+Including the impact of poor long-term persistence requires the addition of several "discontinuation" health states, thereby increasing model complexity.
+Further, there is no information on the impact of short-term treatment on cardiovascular outcomes, especially after discontinuation of the treatment.

-HbA1C: glycated hemoglobin, SBP: systolic blood pressure
+HbA1C: glycated hemoglobin